 Tips to Prevent Ticks From Sticking

-Sea Ranch and all of the Mendonoma area is too beautiful to avoid for fear of possibly picking up a tick along the way.
-Below are 10 tips to help you keep them off of you, family members and your pets.
+Sea Ranch and all of the Mendonoma area are too beautiful to avoid for fear of possibly picking up a tick along the way.
+Below are 10 tips to help you keep them off of you, family members, and your pets.

 Wear light-colored clothing, long sleeves, and pants.

 You’ll have better luck in discovering any hitchhikers on your return from your hikes or treks in the woods.

 Wear long pants with sneakers or hiking boots.

 Tuck your pant legs into your socks, and keep your shirt tucked into your waistband.
 In areas where ticks are abundant, you might even want to wrap some duct tape around your ankles, over the top of your socks.
 Who knows you may start a new fashion trend that could also save you from great harm.
 Be sure to have extra duct tape to use on your pet when you return home.